MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/nf-acxtargets-acxtargetcircuitformatrequestforproperty.md

 ### -param TargetCircuit

-An ACXTARGETCIRCUIT handle..
+An ACXTARGETCIRCUIT handle.
 For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param Request

-A WDFREQUEST handle described in [Creating Framework Request Objects](/windows-hardware/drivers/wdf/creating-framework-request-objects).
+A WDFREQUEST handle described in [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects).
+For general information about WDF requests, see [Creating Framework Request Objects](/windows-hardware/drivers/wdf/creating-framework-request-objects).

 ### -param Params